 Several studies have reported positive relationships among spiritual well-being, emotional well-being, and satisfaction with life.
 Spiritual health is intertwined with physical health.
 People who attend church and regularly participate in religious organizations enjoy better health, have a lower incidence of chronic diseases, are more socially integrated, handle stress more effectively, and appear to live longer.
 Other studies have shown that spirituality strengthens the immune system, is good for mental health, prevents age-related memory loss, decreases the incidence of depression, leads to fewer episodes of chronic inflammation, and decreases the risk of death and suicide.

 For example, can you recall feeling awe and amazement during a time of spirituality or while taking in a spectacular scene in nature or a beautiful piece of artwork or music?
-That sense of wonder has been shown to lower inflammation-inducing compounds and increase life expectancy.36
+That sense of wonder has been shown to lower inflammation-inducing compounds and increase life expectancy.39 Awe tends to make us feel closer to our fellow humans and to bring a sense of perspective.
+The same epic feeling, however, can come from everyday experiences, like witnessing the kindness of a stranger or examining the intricate pattern of a leaf.

 Prayer is a signpost of spirituality at the core of most spiritual experiences.
 It is communication with a higher power.
 At least 200 studies have been conducted on the effects of prayer on health.
 About two-thirds of these studies have linked prayer to positive health outcomes-as long as these prayers are offered with sincerity, humility, love, empathy, and compassion.
+40